Check out our FAQs to see if this Fellowship is for you!

 Q1 I do not live in one of the target countries.
 Can I still apply?

-For 2024, the second year of the fellowship, we are accepting applications only from residents of any of the EU countries, India, Kenya, Mexico, South Africa, South Korea, Switzerland Uganda, United Kingdom and USA.
-Applicants must have a project in, or a project idea intended for, at least one of these countries.
-In 2025, we will expand to more regions.
-Sign up for our newsletter to stay informed about 2024 application dates, and keep developing your sustainability project or idea.
+For 2025, the third year of the Fellowship, we are accepting applications only from residents of any of the EU countries, USA, Mexico, Chile, Panama, Costa Rica, India, Tanzania, Rwanda, Uganda, South Africa, Kenya, Zimbabwe, Indonesia, Malaysia, Thailand, Singapore, Japan, Hong Kong, and South Korea.
+Applicants must have a project in, or a project idea intended for, at least one of these regions.
+Sign up for our newsletter to stay informed about the 2024-25 application cycle, and keep developing your sustainability project or idea.

 Q2 Do I need to have a planet-positive project or idea in order to apply?

-To be considered for a beVisioneers fellowship, you must apply with a planet-positive idea or already have a project in the form of a prototype.
-While it doesn’t have to be fully-formed, your idea or project should demonstrate a solid understanding of the environmental challenge you want to tackle.
-The idea or prototype of a planet-positive project refers to a specific product, service, campaign, or program designed with the primary objective of making a positive impact on the planet and its ecosystems.
+To be considered for the beVisioneers Fellowship, you must apply with a planet-positive project or an idea in the form of a prototype.
+While it doesn’t need to be fully developed, your project or idea should demonstrate a strong understanding of the environmental challenge you aim to address.
+A planet-positive project can be a specific product, service, campaign, or program designed to create a meaningful positive impact on the planet and its ecosystems.

-These projects must prioritize environmental stewardship which involves protecting natural ecosystems and all life on Earth, while simultaneously improving the well-being of your local community in a measurable way.
-The key distinguishing factor is their dedication not only to avoiding harm to the environment but also actively contributing to its improvement.
+Your project should prioritize environmental stewardship—protecting natural ecosystems and all life on Earth while enhancing the well-being of your local community in measurable ways.
+The key distinguishing factor is your commitment not only to avoiding harm to the environment but also to actively contributing to its improvement.

 Q3 What do you mean by "planet-positive"?